 The core principle of Stoicism reflected in Seneca’s quote is also what makes it the secret to surviving special operations SERE (Survival, Evasion, Resistance, and Escape) scenarios.
 Stoic expert and bestselling author Ryan Holiday calls Stoicism “the unofficial philosophy of the military.”
 To illustrate this affirmation, Holiday shares the remarkable story of James Stockdale, whose life and toughness of mind are subjects of study and sources of inspiration.

-Stockdale was an American aviator whose aircraft was shot down on September 9th, 1965 over Vietnam, leading to his imprisonment in the brutal “Hanoi Hilton” camp.
-Stockdale spent eight years captive in Hanoi including “two years in heavy leg irons and four years in isolation“.
-The highest-ranking Navy prisoner of war in Vietnam, his story is a masterclass on mental toughness, relentlessness, and, ultimately, stoicism.
+Stockdale was an American aviator whose aircraft was shot down on September 9, 1965, over Vietnam, leading to his imprisonment in the brutal “Hanoi Hilton” camp.
+Stockdale spent eight years captive in Hanoi including “two years in heavy leg irons and four years in isolation.”
+A commander at the time of his capture, Stockdale was the highest-ranking Navy prisoner of war in Vietnam.
+His story is a masterclass on mental toughness, relentlessness, and, ultimately, stoicism.

 Author Jim Collins went a step farther and coined the term Stockdale paradox in his bestselling book “Good to Great.”
 This paradox is based on the principle that inducing certain doses of negativity and mentally preparing for the worst will help us deal with extremely tough circumstances since we would have already considered them as possible outcomes.